High Calorie Foods For Hiking

 Food for an Overnight Hike

-Plan for two lunches, one dinner, one breakfast, snacks, and one simple emergency meal in case you’re delayed or stuck in bad weather.
+Plan for two lunches, one dinner, one breakfast, snacks, and one basic emergency meal in case you’re delayed or stuck in bad weather.

 Breakfast

-• Instant oats + coconut milk powder + peanut butter + dark chocolate
+• Instant oats sachet + peanut butter (optional: coconut milk powder, dark chocolate, dried fruit)

 • Coffee or tea